xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[1]//cmd?cmd=x?id=y?val=z -> execute command x on sensor y with data (in necessary) z whene z is an array
 HTTPSPORTS[1]//cmd?cmd=macid?id=y?val=z -> assigns the id y to device with mac z if the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
 HTTPSPORTS[1]//cmd?cmdlist -> lists all available commands

+NOTE valuies in va or specified as x,y,n,..

 **List HTTP pages:**
 HTTPSPORTS[0]/ -> webapp